Best LLM SEO Checking Tools in 2026

 Phase 4: Run structure and schema alignment checks

-- Validate heading hierarchy and extractability.
+- Validate heading hierarchy and extractability (Surfer or Frase).

-- Confirm schema reflects page claims accurately.
+- Confirm schema reflects page claims accurately (WordLift).

 - Check renderability and crawler access conditions.